gvwilson/sdxpy/src/perf/index.md

 we will create dataframes whose columns are called `label_1`, `label_2`, and so on, and whose values are all integers in the range 0–9.
-A thorough set of [%g benchmark "benchmarks" %] would create columns of other kinds as well, but this is enough to illustrate the technique.
+A thorough set of [%g benchmark "benchmarks" %] would create columns with other datatypes as well, but this example is enough to illustrate the technique.

 [% inc file="timing.py" keep="create" %]